Multiculturalism: United States

-Poster from 1907: The many ways in which New Yorkers say "Merry Christmas" or its equivalent;
+Poster from 1907: Many ways in which New Yorkers say "Merry Christmas" or its equivalent;

 in Arabic, Armenian, Chinese, Croatian, Czech, Dutch, Esperanto, Finnish, Flemish, French, Gaelic, German, Greek, Yiddish (labeled as "Christian Hebrew"), Hungarian, Italian, Japanese, Lithuanian, Norwegian, Polish, Portuguese, Romanian, Russian, Slovene, Spanish, Swedish, Turkish and Ukrainian.

 "Gotham's citizens have been called "The Sons of Elsewhere", and their language that spoken at the Tower of Babel..."

 Although official multiculturalism policy is not established at the federal level, ethnic and cultural diversity is common in rural, suburban and urban areas.

 Continuous mass immigration was a feature of the United States economy and society since the first half of the 19th century.
 The absorption of the stream of immigrants became, in itself, a prominent feature of America's national myth.
 The idea of the melting pot is a metaphor that implies that all the immigrant cultures are mixed and amalgamated without state intervention.
 The melting pot theory implied that each individual immigrant, and each group of immigrants, assimilated into American society at their own pace.
 This is different from multiculturalism as it is defined above, which does not include complete assimilation and integration.
 The melting pot tradition co-exists with a belief in national unity, dating from the American founding fathers:

 Providence has been pleased to give this one connected country to one united people – a people descended from the same ancestors, speaking the same language, professing the same religion, attached to the same principles of government, very similar in their manners and customs...
 This country and this people seem to have been made for each other, and it appears as if it was the design of Providence, that an inheritance so proper and convenient for a band of brethren, united to each other by the strongest ties, should never be split into a number of unsocial, jealous, and alien sovereignties.

 Staff of President Clinton's One America Initiative.
 The President's Initiative on Race was a critical element in President Clinton's effort to prepare the country to embrace diversity.